 Go gastro at The Thatch amid low beams, flagstone floors and plush armchairs.
 Head to the Six Bells for Dorset Texel lamb neck fillet or dry-aged sirloin.
 Pop to James Figg for honest pub food and a warm welcome.
 Really want to indulge?
 Tuck into the gourmet genius of Raymond Blanc at Le Manoir aux Quat’Saisons.

 Bedrooms here are light and airy and cosset you in a warm, cosy charm.
 Sleep like a log in the rural silence and wake to a view of ancient oaks and rolling parkland.

 The master bedroom is a kingsize with TV, while bedroom two is a superking with handy sink.
 Bedroom three offers a double with sink and bedroom four is a single with sink.
 On the top floor, the Girls Room is a twin, as is the Boys’ Room.
-You’ll also find two further singles up there for children and another single on the ground floor.
+You’ll also find two further singles up there for children.

 After the exciting approach culminating in the ceremonial opening of the automatic gates, the myriad wonders of the grounds open up.
 The elephant in the parkland is, of course, the pool.
 Toastily heated and measuring eight metres by four, it’ll keep kids splashing until sundown.

 If you can fish them out of the pool, you’ll find more diversions among the three acres of lush beauty.
 Gather the whole family together for a game of doubles on the brand new all-weather tennis court or just sit back, relax and supervise a kids game from the court-side bench.
 Find the trampoline and bounce away the day.
 Kick a ball around the lawn.
 Try a little cricket or croquet.